A. C. Shillingford

 Albert Cavendish Shillingford (11 May 1882 — 7 March 1938), also known as "ACS", was a West Indian businessman of colonial Dominica.

 Early life

-Albert Cavendish Shillingford was born on 11 May 1882 in Saint Joseph, Dominica, the eldest of four children to Albert Charles Shillingford and Anne Marie "Aglais" Pinard.
+Albert Cavendish Shillingford was born on 11 May 1882 in Saint Joseph, Dominica, to Albert Charles Shillingford and Anne Marie Pinard.
 His father Charles was a respected planter and Justice of the peace who owned the 198 acre Snug Corner Estate in Saint George Parish, where he lived.
-His Shillingford ancestors, originally from England, settled in Dominica in the late 18th Century.
-Shillingford's mother Aglais was from Saint Joseph and is described as having a genial disposition, she died in 1898.
+His Shillingford ancestors, originally from England, settled in Dominica in the late 18th century.
+Shillingford's mother, also known as Aglais, was from Saint Joseph and is described as having a genial disposition, she died in 1898.
 His father then married Ella Serrant and had another 6 children with her.
-He attended the Dominica Grammar School in Roseau, which he went on become a trustee of.
+He attended the Dominica Grammar School in Roseau, which he later served as a trustee.

 Career

 Early career

 After receiving his druggist license upon completing training at the Roseau Hospital, Shillingford partnered with fellow student Sidney Green to establish Shillingford & Green, Druggists in 1905.
 After five years, the partnership was dissolved, leading to the creation of their respective businesses, Shillingford's being a pharmacy and grocery named The Phoenix.